fsantanna/go-ipfs/IPPS.md

 > Whenever someone broadcasts a new file to `<topic-string>`, output its
 > `<ipfs-path>`.

-We employ best-effort delivery, with no guarantees that published files reach all subscribers.
+We employ best-effort delivery, with no guarantees that publishers reach their subscribers.
-Also, subscribers may continually receive duplicates.

 ## Examples